 Basic Goat Needs

-At the very least, before you bring home goats for the first time, there are some basic supplies you will need:
+Before you bring home new goats, there are some basic supplies you will need:

 - Another goat.
 You can not own just one goat.
 They are herd animals and need at least one goat companion.
 I cannot emphasize that enough.